dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/sort-filter-page.md

 ## Add a Search Box to the Students Index page

-To add filtering to the Students Index page, you add a text box and a submit button to the Razor Page and update the code-behind file.
-The text box accepts a string to search for in the first name and last name fields.
+To add filtering to the Students Index page:

+*  A text box and a submit button is added to the Razor Page.
+The text box supplies a search string on the first or last name.
+*  The code-behind file is updated to use the text box value.

 ### Add filtering functionality to the Index method